L-Arginine Supplements Review

 What It Is:

-L-arginine, also referred to as arginine, is required to carry out the synthesis of nitric oxide, a compound that, working through cGMP, relaxes blood vessels and allows more blood to flow through arteries.
+L-arginine, also referred to as arginine, is an amino acid required to carry out the synthesis of nitric oxide, a compound that, working through the compound cGMP, relaxes blood vessels and allows more blood to flow through arteries.
 It has been hypothesized that taking extra arginine will increase nitric oxide levels and, in turn, increase blood flow to various parts of the body.

-The first three conditions in this section are life-threatening.
+Note: The first three conditions listed below are life-threatening.
 If you have angina, congestive heart failure, or intermittent claudication, do not attempt to treat yourself with arginine except under physician's supervision.

 Congestive Heart Failure (fluid build-up in lungs and legs due to heart weakness)